-Do we need to live in Los Angeles or New York to Register with Elite Kids Talent?
+Do we need to live in Los Angeles in order to register with Elite Kids Talent?
+Yes!
 Registration in Los Angeles is open only to residents of Southern California.
-Registration in New York is open to residents of NY, NJ, CT, RI, MD, DE, Southern MA, Eastern PA, and Northern Virginia.
-If you do not live in any of the areas mentioned above, we will not register your child.
+If you do not reside in southern California, we will not register your child.

 What is SAG/AFTRA?
 SAG (Screen Actor's Guild) and AFTRA (American Federation for Television and Radio Artists) were two unions that merged to become SAG/AFTRA.
 Sometimes we'll just refer to it as "Union".
 Actors who obtain union vouchers become eligible and can eventually join SAG/AFTRA for benefits.
 For more information, you can visit www.sagaftra.org

 Does my child need to be a SAG/AFTRA member in order to register with Elite Kids Talent?
 Currently we require that all children who register with EKT are paid up Union members.
-In California, however Non-Union members will be considered and subject to approval.
+Non-Union members will be considered and subject to approval.

 Do you recommend that my child joins SAG/AFTRA once eligible?
 There are many variables for you to personally consider before joining.
 It should be regarded as an investment and the cost / benefits should be discussed between you and your child or parent.
 Elite Kids Talent will not suggest or recommend one way or another as to whether or not you should join any company or union.